I'm sure you wouldn't like it - it's a lure for young people. One creates a kart racing fairy chef

 , explores mines while building decks for a magical card game.
 You can also be a wiz-

-is an allegedly free Massively Multiplayer Online Role Playing Game
+was an allegedly free Massively Multiplayer Online Role-Playing Game

 developed by Sony Online Entertainment

 and was released in April 2009.
-Unlike in many other MMORPGs, combat is optional and the game's focus is spread over several other job paths such as kart racing, construction work, soccer and exploration.
-So there is something for everyone.
-The game also has its very own online Trading Card Game.
+Unlike in many other MMORPGs, combat was optional and the game's focus was spread over several other job paths such as kart racing, construction work, soccer and exploration, so there was something for everyone.
+The game also had its very own online Trading Card Game.

-The game is set in the fantasy world of the Sacred Grove, which is divided in to several different regions, each with its own theme.
-Despite being a whimsical place, there is an ongoing storyline, which hints that not everything is what it seems.
+The game was set in the fantasy world of the Sacred Grove, which was divided in to several different regions, each with its own theme.
+Despite being a whimsical place, there was an ongoing storyline, which hinted that not everything was what it seemed.

 Said to be a casual World of Warcraft